 What we now know as the city of Mutare today emerged from a small Manyika speaking society under the leadership of Chief Mutasa.
 These people claim to have settled in the area for decades long before the Europeans set their feet.
 Their myths and oral traditions refer to their ancestral claims of the whole territory.
 This is contrary to popular belief that Mutare was first established by the Pioneer Column in 1890.
 Infact, the Pioneer Column did not see an empty space before them, but rather a fully functional indigenous Mutasa society with efficient political structures, a booming economy and thriving agriculture.

-Growth of the TownshipPioneer Column ushered in the establishment of the first European settlement between the Tsambe and Mutare Rivers.
-This settlement became to be known as Fort Umtali.
-This was the third settlement of the British Pioneer Column after the settlement of the Southern and Northern parts of present day Zimbabwe.
+The coming of the Pioneer Column ushered in the establishment of the first European settlement between the Tsambe and Mutare Rivers.
+This settlement came to be known as Fort Umtali.
+This was the third settlement of the Pioneer Column after the settlement of the Southern and Northern parts of present day Zimbabwe.
 By 1895 Mutare the British South Africa company had begun to establish itself through the erection of infrastructure.
 The township had developed as a market centre with four hotels, shops, banks, churches, schools and printing works.
 The laying of the railway line in 1895 gave the township a modern face which paved way for its industrial and demographic expansion.